Quantum Kernels and Support Vector Machines

 from sklearn.utils import shuffle

-## For TSNE visualisation
+## For TSNE visualization

 from numpy import linalg